ahawkins/hawkins.io/blog/_posts/2012-07-10-what_javascript_needs.md

 viable candidate to be "the" testing framework.
 Inside qUnit you can use other tools (like interacting with browsers) to complete your tests.

+Notable editions for better testing: test coverage tools, a good mock/stubbing framework, a good factory library, and support for mutation testing.

 # Change The Culture

 This is not a technical challenge but a community challenge.
 Technical